o1-labs/rfcs/0004-dockerised-local-network.md

 - The startup and sync time `~1-2` minutes.

 For more details on how to manually set up and use the lightweight Mina Network, please refer to the [Mina local network manager](https://github.com/MinaProtocol/mina/tree/rampup/scripts/mina-local-network#mina-lightweight-network) documentation on GitHub.

+## Delivery plan and cadence

+The resulting Docker images will be published to the `GCP Artifact Registry`.
+Accompanying this, we envision updates to our publicly accessible documentation such as [docs.minaprotocol.com](https://docs.minaprotocol.com/) and the relevant GitHub repositories README.md files.
+Our approach involves distribution of Docker images for key branches, like `rampup`, `berkeley`, `develop`.
+To maintain the utility of this solution, regular reviews of user needs and expectations may be conducted.
+This could lead to the introduction of new features, relevant changes, and adjustments to the focus on particular branches and the frequency of updates.
+The delivery cadence for the Docker images is currently set to be daily.

 ## Test plan and functional requirements